 1.3 Purpose.
 The purpose of this Chapter is to foster within its territorial limits the purposes of the Club.
 The chapter is authorized to undertake activities that are consistent with the purposes of the Club and are not prohibited by the Board by a general rule applicable alike to all chapters.
 The Chapter shall act on questions of public policy only in pursuance of Board policies or in a manner consistent with them.

 1.4 Boundaries.
 The territorial boundaries of this Chapter shall be as specified from time to time by the Board, with due consideration of the wishes of Club members residing therein.

 2.1 Members.
 Chapter members shall be those Club members of record who reside within the Chapter boundaries, except as otherwise provided in the Club Bylaws.
 Only Chapter members in good standing may vote or hold Chapter office.
 Only Sierra Club members in good standing may act on behalf of the Chapter.

-2.3 Membership Meetings.
-Upon petition by one percent of the members, the ExCom shall call a membership meeting with at least 14 days written notice to the members stating time and place to consider subjects specified in the petition.
+2.2 Membership Meetings.
+The ExCom may call, or upon petition by 50 members shall call, a meeting of the members.
+At least 15 days written notice shall be provided to the members, stating the time and place to consider subjects specified in the petition or by the ExCom.
+The notice shall be published in a Chapter newsletter or other publication provided to all members.
 No binding action may be taken at a membership meeting, but resolutions addressed to any Club entity may be adopted.
-The quorum for a membership meeting shall be two percent of the Chapter members.
+The quorum for a membership meeting shall be 100 Chapter members.

 Bylaw 3.
 Executive Committee